walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/IdentityRecovery.md

 ### Scope and assurance

-``WalletIdentityPolicy`` expresses application constraints, not EUDI, HAIP or eIDAS certification. ``IssuanceRequest/keyPolicy`` requires the selected identity to already retain the requested restriction before issuance starts; apps interpret issuer/profile requirements.
+``SigningIdentityKeyPolicy`` expresses application constraints, not EUDI, HAIP or eIDAS certification. ``IssuanceRequest/keyPolicy`` requires the selected identity to already retain the requested restriction before issuance starts; apps interpret issuer/profile requirements.
 Imported keys retain imported origin even when a platform supports hardware execution.
 Native key evidence is not an OpenID4VCI key-attestation JWT.